ourcodingclub/ourcodingclub.github.io/_posts/2020-02-12-dataviz-beautification-synthesis.md

 <center> <img src="{{ site.baseurl }}/img/map2.png" alt="Img" style="width: 700px;"/> </center>

-Next up we can work on improving the map projection - by default we get the Mercantor projection but that doesn't represent the world very realistically.
+Next up we can work on improving the map projection - by default we get the Mercator projection but that doesn't represent the world very realistically.
 With the `ggalt` package and the `coord_proj` function, we can easily swap the default projection.

 <a id="Acode04" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code04" markdown="1">